bacalhau-project/bacalhau/README.md

 ## Documentation
 📚 [Read the Bacalhau docs guide here](https://docs.bacalhau.org/)! 📚

-The Bacalhau docs is the best starting point to learn about what Bacalhau.
+The Bacalhau docs is the best starting point as it contains all the information to ensure that everyone who uses Bacalhau is doing so efficiently.

 ## Developers guide